 Food at Pints Pub is also very good.
 We both stuck to the Wimpy burgers, which were anything but wimpy!
 I had the L.A.
 Wimpy with dill Havarti cheese and avocado… so good!
 Jeff had the Blue Wimpy with blue cheese.
 Both were served with “chips” (fries) which I smothered in enough malt vinegar to make my eyes water!
 Yum!

 Although we stuck to beer, I feel I’d be remiss if I didn’t also mention that Pints Pub is probably better known for their extensive Whisky selection.
-They have hundreds of bottles of whisky to choose from, adorning all around and above the bar.
-According to their menu they offer the largest selection of whisky outside of Britain (and I believe them!)
-They have various styles of whisky, made in various regions.
+They have hundreds of bottles of whiskey to choose from, adorning all around and above the bar.
+According to their menu, they offer the largest selection of whiskey outside of Britain (and I believe them!)
+They have various styles of whiskey, made in various regions.
 They have several bottles older than me, and many more outside my price range!
-I’m not a whisky drinker myself, but seeing all the bottles makes me wonder what I’m missing out on by sticking to beer.
+I’m not a whiskey drinker myself, but seeing all the bottles makes me wonder what I’m missing out on by sticking to beer.
 There’s always next time!